There are many different opinions so consider the following:

 How early should I arrive?

-If picking up rentals the night prior doesn’t work for your schedule, you’ll want to arrive a minimum of 30 minutes prior to the lesson.
+If picking up rentals the night prior doesn’t work for your schedule, you’ll want to arrive at a minimum of 30 minutes prior to the lesson.
 If you’re coming during the holiday season (approximately December 19-Jan 4 or February 18-22), you’ll want to arrive a minimum of 60 minutes prior to the lesson.

 What should I wear?